- Graduated from University of Chicago – Pritzker School of Medicine.

 Active in the AMA since medical school, Dr. Ehrenfeld has served on the governing councils of both the AMA Resident and Fellow Section and the AMA Young Physicians Section.
-Currently he is a co-investigator on the $1 million grant Vanderbilt received in 2013 as part of the AMA’s “Accelerating Change in Medical Education” initiative.
+Currently, he was a co-investigator on the $1 million grant Vanderbilt received in 2013 as part of the AMA’s “Accelerating Change in Medical Education” initiative.

 In addition to his work with the AMA, Dr. Ehrenfeld has served on the governing boards of the American Society of Anesthesiologists Resident Component, the Massachusetts Medical Society and the Illinois State Medical Society.
 He also served as speaker of the house of delegates of the Massachusetts Medical Society for 6 years.

-For the past decade, Dr. Ehrenfeld has advocated on behalf of lesbian, gay, bisexual, transgender and intersex (LGBTI) individuals as chair of the Massachusetts Committee on LGBT Health, chair of the Massachusetts General Hospital LGBT Employee Resource Group, as a member of the Board Committee on Quality at Fenway Community Health Center, and as a member of the Association of American Medical College’s LGBTI Liaison Group.
-He also currently directs the Vanderbilt Program for LGBTI Health.
+For the past decade, Dr. Ehrenfeld has advocated on behalf of lesbian, gay, bisexual, transgender and queer (LGBTQ) individuals as chair of the Massachusetts Committee on LGBT Health, chair of the Massachusetts General Hospital LGBT Employee Resource Group, as a member of the Board Committee on Quality at Fenway Community Health Center, and as a member of the Association of American Medical College’s LGBTI Liaison Group.
+He co-founded and currently directs the Vanderbilt Program for LGBTQ Health.

 Born in Wilmington, Delaware, Dr. Ehrenfeld is a graduate of Phillips Academy, Haverford College, the University of Chicago Pritzker School of Medicine and the Harvard School of Public Health.
 He completed an internship in internal medicine, a residency in anesthesiology and an informatics fellowship at the Massachusetts General Hospital.